HussainAbdi/Hingemonium/README.md

 Yep.
 MacBooks have a hidden lid angle sensor that reports its exact position.
 I'm using the *velocity* of the lid movement to simulate pumping air into a virtual reservoir.
 It's the most fun you can have with a hinge.

 **Will it work on my M1 Mac?**
 I made and tested this on my M1 pro, so hopefully it does on yours too!
+Howevers, users seem to have troubles with getting it to run on the base M1 Air and touchbar Pro from 2020. :/

 **What about my iMac?**
 Does it have a lid you can flap?
 No?
 Then you might be out of luck.
 I suppose you could try picking it up and shaking it gently, but my lawyer (and yours) would strongly advise against it.